Some history of the White Swan Inn

 Like the nearby Pack Horse Inn at Hollywood, early publicans of the Swan Inn were also engaged in agricultural work.
 The beer house was a locus for farm labourers in the evenings.
-In the pub's early days there was also some labourers toiling in nearby clay pits.
+In the pub's early days there were also some local labourers toiling in nearby clay pits.
 There was also a brickyard a few hundred yards to the south at Shawbrook.
-However, the Swan Inn also enjoyed a fair deal of passing trade as the hostelry was one of many taverns fronting the old turnpike road connecting Birmingham with Alcester.
+However, the Swan Inn prospered from a fair deal of passing trade as the hostelry was one of many taverns fronting the old turnpike road connecting Birmingham with Alcester.

-By the end of the Edwardian period Harry and Alice Willis were running the White Swan Inn.
+By the mid-Edwardian period Harry and Alice Willis were running the White Swan Inn.
 Born in Walsall in 1871, Harry Willis fell in love with a Brummie lass Alice Chapman.
 The couple had married at Christ Church in Sparkbrook in November 1891.
 Not long afterwards they were running the Hope and Anchor on Vauxhall Road in Ashted.
-At the turn of the 20th century they were running a pub in Highgate Road in Birmingham.
+At the turn of the 20th century they were running the Malt Shovel on Highgate Road in Sparkhill.
+Harry Willis was publican for more than 20 years.
+He was living at No.989 Bristol Road South in Northfield when he died in August 1937.
+His son Gilbert would operate a butcher's shop at Drake's Cross during the inter-war years.

 Licensees of this pub